 What we check when we review your channel

-Our reviewers check content that best represents your channel against our policies.
-Since our reviewers can't check every video, they may focus on your channel's:
+Our reviewers will check your channel and content against our policies.
+Since they can't check every video, our reviewers may focus on your channel's:

 • Main theme